mitranim/posterus/readme.md

 This is not specifically about Posterus, but seems to be a common sentiment.

-Since Rx observables are a superset of promises and streams, some people suggest using them for everything.
+Since Rx observables appear to be a superset of promises and streams, some people suggest using them for everything.
 I find this view baffling.
-It implies the desire for more API surface, more freedom for things to go wrong, and I don't know what to tell these people.
+It implies the desire for more layers of crap, more API surface, more freedom for things to go wrong, and I don't know what to tell these people.

-Let's try a concrete example: they're incompatible with coroutines.
+One reason would be that observables are not a good building block for coroutines.
 Coroutines map asynchronous primitives to synchronous constructs.
 Promises map to constants, streams map to iterators.
 Since an Rx observable is a superset of both, you can't map it to either without downcasting it to a promise or a stream, proving the need for these simpler primitives.

 Another reason is API surface and learning curve.
-We need simple primitives for simple tasks, going to bigger primitives for specialised tasks.
+We need simple primitives for simple tasks, going to bigger primitives for specialized tasks.
 Promises are hard enough.
 Don't saddle a novice with mountainous amounts of crap when promises satisfy the use case.

-Since we're talking observables, here's a bonus: a [different breed](https://mitranim.com/espo/#-atom-value-) of observables that is actually useful for GUI apps.
+Since we're talking observables, here's a bonus: a [different breed](https://mitranim.com/espo/#-atom-value-) of observables especially fit for GUI apps.
 It enables [implicit GUI reactivity](https://mitranim.com/prax/api#-praxcomponent-) and automatic resource management with deterministic destructors (see above).